PMP Project vs Operation Demystify

 PMP Project vs Operation

-Understanding PMP project vs operation is an important topic, and you need to be able to distinguish the two for your success on both PMP application and PMP exam.
-A job function can involve both tasks that can be considered a project or part of a continuous business function.
+Understanding PMP project vs operation is an important topic, and you need to be able to distinguish the two for your success on both the PMP application and the PMP exam.
+A job function can involve tasks that can be considered a project or part of a continuous business function.
 While there are some similarities, there are distinctive differences between projects and operations.

-PMP Project vs Operation Definition
+Project vs Operation Video

 • Temporary Nature: Projects have defined start and end dates, which means they are inherently time-bound.
 They are initiated to achieve a specific goal within a predetermined timeframe.